 Even if a number of Domain Message Models already exist, new DMMs can be defined to represent other objects of your application domain.
 Each DMM has a unique Domain Type numeric value used to identify it.

-- Reuters Domain Models (RDM):
+- Refinitiv Domain Models (RDM):

 - User Defined Domain Models: